-With a vision to start a company that would dramatically increase the number of low-income, first-generation, and historically underrepresented students who graduate from college, Alex worked in the private sector and then moved on to an education nonprofit that focused on college access and success.
+With a vision to start a company that would dramatically increase the number of first-generation and historically underrepresented students who graduate from college and translate their degrees into choice-filled lives, Alex worked in the private sector and then moved on to an education nonprofit that focused on college access and success.
 To gain additional education knowledge and business insight, Alex returned to graduate school and pursued an Education Pioneers Fellowship.

 “An Education Pioneers Fellowship, both the experience and the connections, was invaluable as I launched my business,” she says.